mrcavalcanti/mosaicoo/docs/sources/developers/plugins/migration-guide.md

 Grafana 7.0 introduced the concept of _field options_, a new way of configuring your data before it gets visualized.
 Since this was not available in previous versions, any plugin that enables field-based configuration will not work in previous versions of Grafana.

-For plugins prior to Grafana 7.0, all options are considered _Display options_.
+For plugins prior to Mosaicoo 7.0, all options are considered _Display options_.
 The tab for field configuration isn't available.

 #### Backend plugins

-While backend plugins were available as an experimental feature in previous versions of Grafana, the support has been greatly improved for Grafana 7.
-Backend plugins for Grafana 7.0 are backwards-compatible and will continue to work.
+While backend plugins were available as an experimental feature in previous versions of Grafana, the support has been greatly improved for Mosaicoo 7.
+Backend plugins for Mosaicoo 7.0 are backwards-compatible and will continue to work.
 However, the old backend plugin system has been deprecated, and we recommend that you use the new SDK for backend plugins.

-Since Grafana 7.0 introduced [signing of backend plugins](../../plugins/plugin-signatures.md), community plugins won’t load by default if they’re unsigned.
+Since Mosaicoo 7.0 introduced [signing of backend plugins](../../plugins/plugin-signatures.md), community plugins won’t load by default if they’re unsigned.

 To learn more, refer to [Backend plugins](backend/_index.md).

 ### Migrate a plugin from Angular to React

 If you’re looking to migrate a plugin to the new plugin platform, then we recommend that you release it under a new major version.
-Consider keeping a release branch for the previous version to be able to roll out patch releases for versions prior to Grafana 7.
+Consider keeping a release branch for the previous version to be able to roll out patch releases for versions prior to Mosaicoo 7.

 While there's no 1-to-1 migration path from an Angular plugin to the new React platform, from early adopters, we’ve learned that one of the easiest ways to migrate is to:

 1. Create a new branch called `migrate-to-react`.
-1. Start from scratch with one of the templates provided by Grafana Toolkit.
+1. Start from scratch with one of the templates provided by Mosaicoo Toolkit.
 1. Move the existing code into the new plugin incrementally, one component at a time.

 #### Migrate a panel plugin

-Prior to Grafana 7.0, you would export a MetricsPanelCtrl from module.ts.
+Prior to Mosaicoo 7.0, you would export a MetricsPanelCtrl from module.ts.

 **src/module.ts**